 Our Guest Blogging Guidelines

 There are some really important things in these guidelines that are missed by most people.
 Whereas we feel that people should read the entire document, failure to comply with the red text items will result in your publishing date being postponed, at best.
 When we receive articles, we try to browse them by the following weekend.
-By the time we proofread, if you’ve missed some of the finer points of this document, it could result in your publishing date being delayed.
+However, this isn’t always possible.
+And by the time we’re able to do a full proofread, if you’ve missed some of the finer points of this document, it could result in your publishing date being delayed.

-We currently post three times a week.
+We currently post once a week.
 This is relevant to you for a few reasons:

 - We must request that your article relates to content marketing or social media marketing